IAmBullsaw/rpsXTREME/README.md

 What first seemed to be a stupid idea evolved even further.
 I have a raspberry pi and figured I should make this game into some online rpsxtreme game, because rpsXtreme is super fun.

-Idea: The server is responsible for matching 2 users and let them play a match. then they can request to play one more with another random user.
+The main idea is that the server is responsible for matching 2 users, using the client,  and let them play one match.
+Matches are run on the server, not with the client.
+When a match is over, the users can request to play one more with another random user.

-connection protocol:
-client:
-´´´
-connect
-send player data
-recv match connected and who to battle match_continues = True while match_continues:
-    send turn move
-    recv turn outcome and stats and recvd_match_continues match_continues = recvd_match_continues
-´´´
+Both client and server make use of python's socket module.

+## Client

+I have been thinking of implementing a graphical user interface to be used instead of a terminal.
+But right now, I focus on a client for use in a terminal.
+First things first, you know?

+Where it's at now:

+* Client connects to server.
+* Client requests a match.
+* Client receives snapshots of the match.
+* Client answers to Move requests from server.

+No user input is handled yet.
+However the client has a rock solid plan: Only play rock...

+## Server

+Where it's at now:

+* Server opens socket for everyone.
+Everyone.
+* Server connects with client.
+* Server responds to match request and starts a new bot match.
+* Server sends snapshots of the match to correct client.
+* Server can send snapshots of up to 9 turns before client crashes and that crash crashes the server.
+But it's OK, we don't need more than 5 turns :D (Crash occurs sincesend-limit is exceeded)

+# Known bugs

+* It's literally unplayable.